 If you don’t know already, your sales funnel and/or sales cycle is defined as the time it takes a new lead to indicate interest, qualify, and close.
 For some companies, this might take a few weeks; for others, it might take a few months.
 Your sales cycle might have dry seasons when very few leads are coming in, or it might have busy seasons when there are so many leads that your team feels overwhelmed.
 Knowing the pattern of your sales cycle is key in selecting the right digital marketing initiative.

-3. Know a general idea of what your company is planning to allocate to marketing efforts
+3. An estimate of what you can financially allocate to marketing efforts

 This statement can also be rephrased to this: how much can you realistically invest in growing your business?
-That number should technically include both your sales budget and your marketing budget.
-We don’t need to know all of that, but we do need to know what you’re planning to use for marketing.
 Knowing those numbers helps us make sure you use your budget as wisely as possible.

 To be clear — we don’t need you to know an EXACT dollar amount that you would like to invest, but knowing how your company’s marketing budget works (and how that marketing budget fits into the overall picture) is a great place to start!